agda/agda/doc/user-manual/tools/generating-latex.rst

 Note also that the layout machinery does not count extended grapheme clusters, but code points.
-The following code is syntactically correct, but if ``--count-clusters`` is used, then the LaTeX backend does not align the two field keywords:
+The following code is syntactically correct, but if :option:`--count-clusters` is used, then the LaTeX backend does not align the two field keywords:

 ::